Meet The Experts: Anthony Perri, General Manager - Sales & Customer Relations

 The two key things are our experience and our stability.
-Most of our team have been with the business for many years so it’s a very stable and engaged team — and that level of engagement and satisfaction comes through in the services we provide and the interactions we have with our customers.
+Most of our team have been with the business for many years so it’s a very stable and engaged team — and that level of engagement and satisfaction comes through in the services we provide and the interactions we have with our clients.

-We also always like to think outside the box, with the customer being at the centre of all decisions we make.
+We also always like to think outside the box, with the client being at the centre of all decisions we make.
 Other companies I’ve been associated with, they might get given a brief from a client and say ‘no we can’t do that’.
 At Interleasing we’ll entertain all sorts of briefs; we’re nimble enough to be able to adapt to provide bespoke solutions.

 Where do you see Interleasing in 10 years?

 It’s important that our DNA and approach to client relationships never changes, despite technological evolutions.
 We can’t forget it’s the human aspect and relationship advisory status that has become our point of difference now — and it can continue to be our point of difference, particularly when human contact becomes less relevant as technology advances in many industries.